Code-Institute-Submissions/cosmic-crystals/README.md

 - The fonts 'Chivo Mono' & 'Space Grotesk' were imported from [Google Fonts](https://fonts.google.com/).
 - The hero-image by [Castorly Stock](https://www.pexels.com/@castorlystock/) was taken from [Pexels](https://www.pexels.com/photo/close-up-photo-of-crystals-3725728/)
 - The animated images for the flip-card animation are from [Freepik](https://www.freepik.com/) & the following author [Vectorjuice](https://www.freepik.com/author/vectorjuice).
+- The social media icons in the footer were imported from [Font Awesome:](https://fontawesome.com/)
+- The background image by [Jonny Lew](https://www.pexels.com/@jonnylew/) for the form section was taken from [Pexels](https://www.pexels.com/photo/closeup-photo-of-purple-gemstones-1121123/)